9erson/bytebles/courses/First Byte at Python/Lesson 4 - Loops.md

 	- If they do not, we print an error message and repeat the loop.

 ### Challenges
-1. To keep track of whether the user is authenticated or not, use the variable named unauthorized instead of authenticated.
-Print the message "Access granted!" only if the user enters the correct username and password.
+1. To keep track of whether the user is authenticated or not, use the variable named `unauthorized` instead of `authenticated`.
+Print the message "Access granted!" only if `unauthorized` is `False` i.e. the user has entered the correct username and password.
 2. Modify the previous code to follow the conditions below:
 	1. If the username and/or password is incorrect, show the message "Unknown user {input_username}", substituting {input_username} with the actual username provided by the user.
 	2. If the username is correct (i.e., "johndoe"), but the password is incorrect, show the message "Incorrect password for user {input_username}", substituting {input_username} with the actual username provided by the user (which, in this case, will always be "johndoe").